lucilejones/fullstack-knowledge-base/Angular/components-databinding.md

 - ngOnDestroy - called once the component is about to be destroyed Called right before the object will be destroyed by Angular.

+# Lifecycle hooks in action
+Callig the hook inside the class is enough, but it's a good idea to use the implements ... in order to be explicit about which interfaces the component uses and which methods our component will have.
+(We do have to import all the interfaces.)

+ngOnChanges is the only hook that receives an argument, which is of type SimpleChanges and also needs to be imported from '@angular/core. ngOnChanges(changes: SimpleChanges){} constructor gets called, and ngOnChanges gets called, before ngOnInit The SimpleChanges is an object which has an element which is of type SimpleChange; element is our bound property from the @Input.
+Angular gives us some info: the currentValue, is this the first change? yes, and the previousValue (which in the first case is undefined)

+# Lifestyle hooks and template access
+If we want to get access to the heading in the server-element component, for example, we can place a local reference named #heading on it, and place a new @ViewChild property in the class, with the selector 'heading'.
+It has the type ElementRef which also needs to be imported from '@angular/core'.
+We won't be able to access it in the ngOnInit console.log, but we will be able to access it in the ngAfterViewInit console.log.
+AfterViewInit gives us access to the template elements, but before that hook has been reached we can't access them.
+We can't check the value of some element in the DOM because it hasn't been rendered yet.

+# getting access to ng-content with @ContentChild
+in Angular 8+ -
+instead of: @ContentChild('contentParagraph') paragraph: ElementRef;
+we need to do: @ContentChild('contentParagraph', {static: true}) paragraph: ElementRef;
+If we access the selected element anywhere else in teh component that isn't ngOnInit, we need to set static: false instead.
+For Angular 9 or higher we can omit static: false, but do need to specify static: true when using the selected element inside of ngOnInit().

+In the app component where we project content into the server element, maybe we also want to place a local reference on the paragraph element. #contentParagraph
+If we want to use that in our server element component, which is where this content will end up, we can't use @ViewChild because it's not part of the view, it's part of the content.
+So instead we use @ContentChild (which also needs to be imported from '@angular/core').
+We pass it a selector 'contentParagraph'.
+And then we store it in a property, paragraph, which will be of type ElementRef.
+We won't be able to reach the value or anything before we reach ContentInit.
+We can use @ContentChild to get access to content which is stored in another component but passed on via ng-content.